Woodbury High School (Minnesota)

 Woodbury High School, formerly Woodbury Senior High, is a high school serving grades 9–12 in Woodbury, Minnesota, United States.
 It is part of the South Washington County Schools.
 The school's mascot is 'Roar the Lion' and the school colors are blue and white.
+The sports teams of Woodbury High School goes by the "Royals."

 Overview

 Enrollment for the school is about 1,933 students.
 This is one of the three public high schools in the district.
 WHS follows a three-trimester, six-period schedule with about 54 minutes in each class.
 Woodbury High School is rated 9 out of 10 by Great Schools.

 Academics

 All schools in Minnesota are required by law to administer the Minnesota Comprehensive Assessment test, better known as the MCA, a standardized test used to measure student and school performance.
 In 2017 Woodbury High School scored 66.9% proficient in Mathematics, 74.4% proficient in Reading, and 77.9% proficient in Science.
 Compared to statewide results, Woodbury scored 8.3, 14.2, and 23.7 percentage points higher in proficiency respectively.

 The school average composite ACT score is 23.6.

 Woodbury High School is the 16th highest ranked high school in Minnesota by U.S. News & World Report, earning its Silver award.
 GreatSchools.org gave Woodbury a 10 out of 10 GreatSchools rating.
 In 2014 Newsweek magazine ranked Woodbury High School as the 45th best high school in the United States, placing it as 2nd best in Minnesota.
 Niche (company) gave Woodbury High School the title of fourth best high school in Minnesota.